 If you leave your printer idle for long periods, it may have to use small amounts of ink to clean and clear print heads.
 Frequent printing means that this shouldn’t be an issue.

 The mode your printer is set to

 Are you printing in draft mode or best quality?
-Draft mode will use roughly around half the amount of ink and toner compared to best quality.
-Changing mode depending on the type of printing your doing can help you to save a bit more ink and toner.
+Draft mode will use roughly half the amount of ink and toner compared to the best quality.
+Changing mode depending on the type of printing you’re doing can help you to save a bit more ink and toner.

 Also, it is worth remembering that many printers have calibration devices in place that will use small amounts of ink and toner for routine maintenance, often whilst in sleep mode.

 The size of your print job

-If you’ve got a five page document, printing all of the pages in separate print jobs, rather than in one singular job, will use more ink and toner, also your printer may heat up too much if it isn’t meant for large jobs, and print very inefficiently.
+If you’ve got a five-page document, printing all of the pages in separate print jobs, rather than in one singular job, will use more ink and toner, also your printer may heat up too much if it isn’t meant for large jobs, and print very inefficiently.

 Shaking toner cartridges as they begin to run low

 If you’re being alerted that your toner cartridge is running low, don’t replace it straight away.
 Giving the cartridge a shake will help spread the toner more evenly inside.
 It means that you can maximise the amount of toner you use before you throw the cartridge away.
-Your printer manual should outline the shake process for you.
+Your printer manual should outline the shaking process for you.